therealbill/rdbuploader/README.md

-redis-save-to-remote
+RDB Uploader
 ====================

 A set of scripts demonstrating how to upload a Redis dump file to a remote (non-Redis) server